8kristy/uwcs-remote-hackathon2020/README.md

 ## Training your own models

-Currently the program is trained on a dataset and the models are included to download, however the dataset is fairly small (96 samples in each category) and might not be very accurate as it was taken from limited sources.
+Currently the program is trained on a dataset for which the models are included to download, however the dataset is fairly small (96 samples in each category) and might not be very accurate as it was taken from limited sources.

 If you wish to train the models on your own datasets, put the files in their corresponding folders in `/api/classifier/data` and run `classifier.py`.
 In each folder, put every sample in a separate file in this format: